w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 You can do this from the "Accounts" page in [Polkadot-JS Apps](https://polkadot.js.org/apps/#/accounts), unless you use Ledger (see below).
-First check that your account has a "democracy" lock by opening the details on your balance.
+First, check that your account has a "democracy" lock by opening the details on your balance.
 In the example below the account has 150 KSM locked in democracy.

 ![democracy balance details](../assets/democracy_balance_details.png)